mdb/testing-with-xvfb/presentation.md

 ### Also possible

+VNC could work but let's get weird.

 1. Xquartz - Apple's X Window system
-2. `socat` - expose the Mac's Xquartz socket to the container on a TCP port
+2. `socat` - networking utility; expose the Mac's Xquartz socket to the container on a TCP port
 3. declare the Xquartz `$DISPLAY` as the container's `$DISPLAY`

+---

+1. Run socat to expose Xquartz to the container
+2. use `-e DISPLAY=192.168.65.1:0` Docker option

 ---